Train safety tips

 - Always look both ways before crossing rail tracks.

-- Never walk, bike or drive across the tracks when you see a moving train or red traffic signal.
+- Never walk, bike or drive across rail tracks when you see a moving train or red traffic signal.

-- At the station, stand behind the yellow warning strip until the train stops and the doors open.
+- Stand behind the yellow warning lines on rail platforms until the train stops and the doors open.

 - Never chase or hit a moving bus or train.